akashm776/otco/README.md

 **Hypothesis:**

-> OT-Mix instability comes less from synthetic negatives themselves and more from applying OT pressure unconditionally.
-Gating should reduce validation oscillation while preserving the useful hard-negative regime: entropy 2.0–2.5, selected rank 1–3, and `Pos - Selected Gap` near the decision boundary.
+> OT-Mix does not mainly fail because OT cannot find hard negatives.
+It fails because useful and useless OT states are mixed together under a fixed alpha schedule.
+Gating should improve the sample efficiency of the OT term by applying OT pressure only when the selected synthetic is near the decision boundary.

 **Key comparison metrics:**